Numerous online articles discuss Teradata Hashing, which evenly distributes physical data rows across all AMPs and sorts them based on ROWID.

-In principle, we have two possibilities to use value order:
+In principle, we have two possibilities for using value order:

 How Teradata Value Ordering is implemented

-- The Parsing Engine calculates a hash value (the ROWHASH) over the Primary Index column(s) of the rows.
+- The Parsing Engine calculates a hash value (the ROWHASH) over the rows’ Primary Index column(s).

 - The AMP checks its Master Index to determine the cylinder carrying the row(s)

-- The AMP checks the Cylinder Index to determine the disk sector(s) taking the row(s) (a sequence of sectors makes up a data block)
+- The AMP checks the Cylinder Index to determine the disk sector(s), taking the row(s) (a sequence of sectors that makes up a data block)

-Value order index access is always an All-AMP access with a subsequent search of a 32-bit value.
+Indexing for value order requires All-AMP access and a subsequent search of a 32-bit value.

-I hope it is clear now, why the strength of the value ordering method lies in the “order” of the 32-bit integer column in each of the physical structures (Master Index, Cylinder Index, Data Block).
+The strength of the value ordering method is determined by the sequence of the 32-bit integer column in each physical structure, namely the Master Index, Cylinder Index, and Data Block.